dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 My cardio implant began to beat more and more quickly.
 My face flushed.
 Had I been wrong?
 Could this body of bolts, wires, and plastic contain whatever is left of the real Jason Cadalez?
 If his father was able to design a synthetic heart for me, maybe he could do the same for his son's brain.
 The question is... why?
 </div>

-## SAYONARA STATION, BY LUKE STEELMAN
+## Sayonara Station, by Luke Steelman
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">